giuliocerruto/MC-uncertainty-embedding/README.md

 $$
 where *N* is the number of epochs of the model.

+IMMAGINE-> METTERE SUGLI ASSI IL SIGNIFICATO

+It is worth pointing out the following considerations:

+* at the first epoch, all samples have the same weight in the loss minimization step.
+No influence neither from the value of uncertainty nor from the value of the current epoch.
+A such behavior seems reasonable/justifiable at the at the beginning of the training.
+* as the training continues and the number of the current epoch grows, the uncertainty plays an increasingly central role.
+In fact, campioni a cui corrispondono incertezze basse avranno un peso sempre maggiore all'umentare dell'epoca, viceversa quelle con una incertezza alta avranno un peso sempre minore andando avanti con le epoche.
+Ad esempio -> mettere esempio numerico ;
+* at the last epoch, .....

 #todo:

 - menzionare articoli ( su dropout e epistemic varianza)